About the NHS Innovation Accelerator (NIA)

 The aim of the NIA is to deliver on the commitment detailed within the Five Year Forward View – creating the conditions and cultural change necessary for proven innovations to be adopted faster and more systematically through the NHS, and to deliver examples into practice for demonstrable patient and population benefit.

-This round of applications focussed on three challenges based on population health needs:
+This round of applications focused on three challenges based on population health needs: